 You might feel numb in some areas of the surgical site.
 Nerves regrowing or "waking up" can feel like pins and needles, tingling or a quick electric shock.
 It might take a while to get feeling in your clitoris - or it might be annoyingly oversensitive.

-What if touching my vagina or clitoris is too sensitive or painful?
+What if touching my vulva is too sensitive or painful?

 This could be a sign that your nerves are healing, inflamed or oversensitive.
-Sometimes gently touching or massaging the vulva (area outside the vagina) can send a signal to your brain that touch is "safe" and "not harmful."
+Sometimes gently touching or massaging the vulva can send a signal to your brain that touch is "safe" and "not harmful."
 This can help if it is too sensitive.
-A good time to do it is during dilation.